 Getting Out There

-Familiarize yourself with whatever gear you’ve chosen for your trip and start planning your first backcountry tour.
+Familiarize yourself with whatever gear you’ve chosen for your adventure and start planning your first backcountry tour.
 Go through your gear checklist and lay everything on the floor in front of you.
 Never go into the backcountry alone until you’re extremely experienced - even then you should always have a partner.
 Round up your buddies or browse an online forum for riding partners - just make sure they know you’re a beginner.
 That checklist?
 Run through it again!

 As you gain experience, make friends in the backcountry, and start tackling some gnarly lines, remember that complacency kills.
 Ritualize and practice the same safety measures that you took on your first tour, you won’t have a warning before it’s time to use them.
 Continue your training, share the stoke, and remember to always follow Leave No Trace guidelines in the backcountry.